mkilgus5750/ecommerce-v2/README.md

 <h1 align="center">
   <img alt="Gatsby" src="resources/shopify+gatsby.png" height="60px" />
   <br/>
-  A flute e-commerce website replete with a cart!
+  A flute e-commerce website replete with a cart built using Gatsby and the Shopify API.
 </h1>